 - Multiple Environments

 - Globally Cached API and Content for performance, resiliency, and scalability

 - Knowledge Base

 In this example, we will be using Collections - which is a global piece of content.
 You can model them out in any way you want and give them their own custom set of fields.
 It has its own API key, which means you can also use it across all of your pages.
 Navigation menus are global items, so they are a great fit for Collections.

-When you're happy with the base configuration for your first collection, save it, and repeat the same steps for each level of your menu.
+When you're happy with the base configuration for your first collection and you have saved it, repeat the same steps for each level of your menu.
 Remember to create one Collection for each level of your menu and sub-menu.

 Step 2: Adding items to your Collection

-To add an item to any Collection, just click on the green +Add to (Collection Name) button.
+To add an item to any Collection, just click on the New item (Collection Name) button.

 Below is the interface where you can modify the content for each item in a Collection.
 As we said before, our Menu Item Label is the text to be shown on the menu, and the URL is the link it will follow.

 Step 3: Adding Reference Fields to your Collection's configuration